Yuanzhang2014/A-Linear-Programming-Approach-to-the-Minimum-Cost-Sparsest-Input-Selectio-for-Structured-Systems/README.md

 Output: the selected input links in the optimal solution.

 See the example of Yuan Zhang, et.al  A Linear Programming Approach to the Minimum Cost Sparsest Input Selectio for Structured Systems.

+Function description for findsourceSCC.m:
+input: the transpose of As;

+output: [C,r], C is the set of vertices of source strongly-connected components (SCC), and r is the number of source SCCs.